-University of Arizona head coach Adia Barnes, who took the Wildcats to the 2021 NCAA title game, was announced on April 9, 2021, as an assistant coach for the 2021 USA Basketball Women's AmeriCup Team.
+University of Arizona head coach Adia Barnes, who took the Wildcats to the 2021 NCAA title game, served as head coach for the 2021 USA AmeriCup Team that captured the gold medal with a 6-0 slate.

 Barnes began her coaching career as an assistant coach for the University of Washington, where in five seasons (2011-12 through 2015-16), she helped the Huskies to a 110-61 record, five trips to the postseason and the 2016 Final Four.